 It also offers the benefits of scale and capacity.
 The US Department of Energy says that 97 percent of the nation’s dams are not equipped to produce power.
 Retrofitting the remaining dams could produce power to more than 5 million homes and offset more than 190 million barrels of oil.
 Hydropower installations could also establish reservoirs that offer recreational benefits including swimming, boating, and fishing.

-While biomass energy, derived from the burning of plant and animal byproducts, was only responsible for approximately 1.4 percent of all energy produced in the US in 2020, it makes a strong contribution in terms of sustainability.
+According to the data from EIA on renewable energy sources, biomass energy, derived from the burning of plant and animal byproducts, was only responsible for approximately 1.4 percent of all energy produced in the US in 2020, it makes a strong contribution in terms of sustainability.
 Biomass can be converted into a gas that can power gas-driven turbines, steam-generating equipment, and internal combustion engines.
 Multiple sectors of the American economy, such as health care, entertainment, hospitality, and education, get part of their electric power from biomass energy.

-Experts have stated that the sheer variety of choices available among renewable energy sources makes each one the “best” for a wide range of uses.
+Experts have stated that the sheer variety of energy choices available among renewable energy sources makes each one the “best” for a wide range of uses.
 The good news is that the renewables industry continues to make rapid strides in terms of sustainability, efficiency, and value across a wide range of existing and developing energy sources.